Owen Grady: Jurassic World Dominion

 In the four years after Fallen Kingdom, Owen and Claire have lived with Maisie in their cabin, located in the Sierra Nevada mountains.
 He and Claire protect dinosaurs from poachers.
 To Maisie's frustration, they have also kept her away from civilization, as she is wanted by genetic companies for research due to her clone status.
 They struggle to decide if Maisie should return to society in order for her to have a life yet fearing of losing her.
 Owen is reunited with Blue, who has set up her nest nearby and has now had a daughter, Beta, through asexual reproduction.

 Maisie and Beta are kidnapped by poachers and sold to Biosyn.
 Owen promises Blue that he will get her daughter back for her, during which Blue wounds his right hand out of rage and desperation, but she trusts him to do so.
 He and Claire track them to a black market in Malta, where Barry, now a French intelligence agent, aids them.
 Dinosaurs escape when the black market is disrupted.
 Owen interrogates Maisie's kidnapper Rainn Delacourt on her whereabouts, but fails to get a clear answer.
 Owen is chased on motorcycle by an Atrociraptor pack, while Claire learns that Maisie and Beta have been taken to Biosyn's headquarters in Italy.
 Owen and Claire travel there, with help from pilot Kayla Watts, and rescue the two.
 In addition, the family joins with Alan Grant, Ellie Sattler, Ian Malcolm, and Ramsay Cole on escaping Biosyn.
-Owen is also revealed to be a fan of the Jurassic Park survivors, especially Grant, and studies his publications.
+Owen is also revealed to be a fan of the original Jurassic Park survivors, especially Grant, and has studied his publications.
 He returns Beta to Blue and shares a final look with her before she runs off into the wilderness.
 He then settles into life together with Claire and Maisie.